jesusoviedo/lus-laboris-py/README.md

 - `evaluation/` — Scripts and notebooks for RAG application evaluation
 - `monitoring/` — Scripts and configuration for monitoring with Phoenix
 - `deploy/` — Deployment and configuration files for Google Cloud Run
+- `utils/` — Utility scripts for project management and automation
 - `.github/workflows/` — GitHub Actions workflows for automation

 ## Project Structure